parallelvirtualcluster/docs/docs/deployment/hardware-requirements.md

 SMT/Hyperthreading, the ability of a single CPU core to present itself as 2 (or more) virtual CPU cores, should be considered a **bonus only** and not included in any of the above calculations.
 Thus, in the above example, two 6-core processors with SMT are *not* a substitute for two 12-core processors.

 Recent CPU vulnerabilities have resulted in recommendations to disable SMT on some processors.
-If this is required by your security practices, this should be done.
+If this is required by your security practices (e.g. if you will run untrusted guest VMs), this should be done.

 ### Clock Speed

-Several aspects of the storage cluster are limited by core clock, such that the fastest possible CPU clock is **recommended** within a given core- and power- target.
+Several aspects of the storage cluster are limited by core clock, such that the fastest possible CPU clock is **recommended** within a given generation and core or power target.

 * The **minimum** CPU clock speed for a functional PVC node depends on the generation (as newer CPUs perform more calculations at the same clock), but usually anything lower than 2.0GHz will result in substandard performance.

-* The **recommended** minimum CPU clock speed for a production PVC node dependson the generation, but should be as fast as possible given the system power constraints and core count.
+* The **recommended** minimum CPU clock speed for a production PVC node depends on the generation, but should be as fast as possible given the system power constraints and core count.

 ## Memory